amouat/xsd-validator/README.md

 xsd-validator
 =============

-Quickly and easily validates XML files against XML schema.
+Quick and easy validation of XML files against XML schema (xsd files).

 Requires Java to be installed.